mikeymckay/odk-paiute/README.markdown

     apt-get install rubygems
     gem install watchr

-Now open a separate terminal and start it and just let it run.
+Now open a separate terminal, start watchr and just let it watch and push for you.

     watchr file.watchr